awakeel/UA/README.md

 # UA
-Pull or download to local system
+clone or download

+Go to UA directory

 Shift + right click to open node window